Model Merging Scaling Laws in Large Language Models: Further Analysis and Recipe

 \textbf{Setup.} We permute donor orders under DARE, and at each $(N,k)$ summarize the across-order dispersion of the macro-averaged CE by standard deviation, range, and coefficient of variation; we also fit a parsimonious tail $\mathrm{Std}_{\text{order}}(N,k)\!\approx\!c_0(N)+c_1(N)/(k{+}b)$.

-\textbf{Findings.} \emph{Order effects fade fast.} Fig.~\ref{fig:rq9-order} (left) shows that, at 32B, both the interquartile mass and the whiskers collapse as $k$ grows (about $83\%$ shrinkage in whisker length by $k{=}8$).
-Fig.~\ref{fig:rq9-order} (middle) confirms that this contraction holds \emph{for all} base sizes and follows the same $1/(k{+}b)$ pattern that governs the mean, with larger $N$ being slightly more stable.
-Fig.~\ref{fig:rq9-order} (right) quantifies worst–best differences: the relative range reduction at $k{=}9$ is $\approx\!24\%$ (0.5B), $32\%$ (32B), and $34\%$ (72B), and in absolute CE the 32B spread falls from $\sim\!0.086$ (@$k{=}1$) to $\sim\!0.015$ (@$k{=}8$).
+\textbf{Findings.} {Order effects fade fast.} Fig.~\ref{fig:rq9-order-violin} shows that, at 32B, both the interquartile mass and the whiskers collapse as $k$ grows (about $83\%$ shrinkage in whisker length by $k{=}8$).
+Fig.~\ref{fig:rq9-order-std} confirms that this contraction holds \emph{for all} base sizes and follows the same $1/(k{+}b)$ pattern that governs the mean, with larger $N$ being slightly more stable.
+Fig.~\ref{fig:rq9-order-range} quantifies worst--best differences: the relative range reduction at $k{=}9$ is $\approx\!24\%$ (0.5B), $32\%$ (32B), and $34\%$ (72B), and in absolute CE the 32B spread falls from $\sim\!0.086$ (@$k{=}1$) to $\sim\!0.015$ (@$k{=}8$).
 Practically, once $k\!\ge\!6$ the across-order spread is small compared to early-$k$ method gaps and to the floor itself, so curating a specific merge order yields little benefit.

-\subsection{Does the same law hold on other backbones?
-(Yes, LLaMA too)}
+\subsection{Does the same law hold on other backbones?}

-\textbf{Setup.} We replicate the cross-domain protocol from \S\ref{sec:scaling-laws} on two open-source backbones, LLaMA-3.2 3B and LLaMA-3 8B.
+\textbf{Setup.} We replicate the power-law from Section~\ref{sec:scaling-laws} on two open-source backbones, LLaMA-3.2-3B, LLaMA-3-8B, and Gemma2 family.
 For each backbone, we merge experts sampled across nine domains, report the macro-averaged CE for $k\!\in\!\{1,\dots,9\}$, and fit the same floor+tail form $L(k)=L_\infty+\tfrac{A}{k+b}$ with a small $b$.
 To complement the main \emph{curve fit}, we also visualize the \emph{marginal gain} $\Delta L(k)\!=\!L(k{-}1){-}L(k)$ and the \emph{experts-to-target} bars $k^\star_{80/90}$ (the smallest $k$ that reaches 80/90\% of the total $k{=}1{\to}9$ improvement).